zerwone/zerwone/README.md

 ---

 ## 🌟 **About Me**
-I’m passionate about creating innovative solutions that combine cutting-edge technology and user-centered design.
-From building responsive dashboards to crafting AI-powered systems, I aim to simplify complex challenges and make technology accessible to all.
+I focus on building meaningful and impactful projects with transparency.
+While my work is polished and professional, I don't aim to present it in a "sleeky" way.
+Instead, I prioritize functionality, usability, and community-driven innovation.

 - 💻 **Languages & Tools:** JavaScript, React.js, Node.js, Python, MongoDB, Tailwind CSS, Docker, Git
 - 📖 Currently studying **Cybersecurity Engineering** with a focus on secure systems and protocols